tzapu/WiFiManager/README.md

 It is arguable whether manual or automatic portal closure is better for browser based configuration but manual closure is undoubtedly better for app based configuration.

 ### User Guidance At The Same Address Regardless of Network
-Feedback is provided at the same [web address](wifi.urremote.com) when connected to the internet as when connected to the ESP device network and requests to any domain name are redirected to this domain name on the device.
+Feedback is provided at the same web address, [wifi.urremote.com](http://wifi.urremote.com), when connected to the internet and when connected to the ESP device network.
+Any requests to any domain name are redirected to this domain name on the device.
 The IP address 192.168.1.4 works as well but doesn't exist on the internet.
 This avoids confusion when the browsing computer is connected to the wrong network which can occur because:-
 - Often a user fails to realise they need to change WiFi networks.
 - During configuation the device network is temporarily shut down and restarted which often causes the browsing device to swap networks in the background leaving the user unaware of the network change.